 Similan Island No. 7: West of Eden

 Located on the Western side of Island No. 7 (Northern end) and just West of the famous and popular East of Eden scuba diving dive site.
-West of Eden site is less crowded but still has just as much coral and marine life.
-In fact it is regarded by many as the best dive spot on the West side of The Similans Islands.
-Depths Range from 10-30m with good visibility and it is a great dive for all levels.
+West of Eden is less crowded but still has just as much coral and marine life.
+In fact, it is regarded by many as the best dive spot on the West side of The Similans Islands.
+Depths range from 10-30m with good visibility and it is a great dive for all levels.

 The dive site consists of large granite boulders, as do all the dive sites on the Western side of the Similans.
 These rock formations also create nice canyons with walls covered with colourful soft corals and giant Sea Fans.
 The shallow area is a fringing reef and because of this is home to many reef fish.
 The stacked granite boulders covered with hard corals, soft corals, Gorgonians and also Feather Stars and the like.
 In addition, it’s a great place to see Ribbon Eels, Frogfish, Ghost Pipefish, Seamoths and many other colourful critters.
 The most North part has a large field of Table Corals which in turn lead to the site of Deep Six.
 If you would like to get back into Dive Mode before your Liveaboard you can always dive Phuket on one of our Phuket Scuba Diving Day trips.

 This is a favorite site for local guides because it has both types of Similan sites in one place ...

 How can I best dive West of Eden in The Similans?

 The normal entry point at West of Eden is approximately 300m from the Northern Western tip of the island.
 The current runs from South to North almost without exception irrespective of what the Tide Tables may say.
 At the time of writing there is a very small mooring line.
 Although meant for speedboats, you can easily use this as a reference line.

 When being dropped in from a Liveaboard Dive Boat, you normally make a free descent into water between 15-20m.